SaikoArtFinn/VRChat-sign-avatar-prefab/README.md

 -------------
 Prefabs made by SaikoArt_Finn

-/to be up-to-date you can see [here](https://github.com/SaikoArtFinn/VRChat-sign-avatar-prefab/releases) the newest release
+to be up-to-date you can see [here](https://github.com/SaikoArtFinn/VRChat-sign-avatar-prefab/releases) the newest release

 -------------
 i take commissions for custom sign animations